gajabaar/gajabaar/index.markdown

 __Q.
 Do I need prior exposure to cybersecurity?__
-No. You may find prior programming experience helpful though.
+No. You may find prior programming experience helpful.
 However, you will certainly need a computer and a stable internet connection.
 If you don't have one, we might still be able to work out a temporary solution for you.

 __Q.
 When will the program run?__
 June to August, 2020. *This schedule is flexible to work around your more urgent commitments (like exams) with prior notice.*